CHEOPS: Priorities

+Timeline

 Prior to launch

 Organized as a partnership between the European Space Agency (ESA) and the Swiss Space Office, CHEOPS was selected in October 2012 from among 26 proposals as the first S-class ("small") space mission in ESA's Cosmic Vision programme.
 ESA is the mission architect and responsible for the spacecraft and launch opportunity procurement.
 The project is led by the Center for Space and Habitability at the University of Bern, Switzerland, with contributions from other Swiss and European universities.
-The Principal Investigator for the science instrument is Willy Benz at the University of Bern and the Principal Scientist from ESA is Kate Isaak.
+The principal investigator for the science instrument is Willy Benz at the University of Bern and the principal scientist from ESA is Kate Isaak.
 After a competition phase, Airbus Defence and Space in Spain was selected as the spacecraft builder.
 The ESA mission cost is capped at €50 million.
 Media Lario S.r.l.
 (Italy) was responsible for the optical finishing of the primary optical element.

 Launch

-CHEOPS launched on board of a Soyuz-AT launch vehicle on 18 December 2019, at 08:54:20 UTC from Centre Spatial Guyanais (CSG) in Kourou, French Guiana.
+CHEOPS launched on board of a Soyuz-STA launch vehicle on 18 December 2019, at 08:54:20 UTC from Centre Spatial Guyanais (CSG) in Kourou, French Guiana.
 CHEOPS separated after two hours and 23 minutes from lift-off.
 The primary payload was the first satellite of ASI's COSMO-SkyMed Second Generation constellation, CSG 1.
 The launcher also deployed three CubeSats, including ESA's OPS-SAT.
 CHEOPS went into a 712 km altitude Sun-synchronous polar orbit.

 First light

 After the cover of the telescope was opened on 29 January 2020, CHEOPS took its first light image on 7 February 2020.
 The image is centred on the star HD 70843, a yellow-white star located around 150 light years away.
 The star was selected because of its brightness and position on the sky.
 The stars in the image are blurry, which is intended.
 The defocused mirror distributes the light of the star over many pixels of the detector, making the measurements of starlight more precise.
 The first light images were better than it was expected from tests in the laboratory.
 The images were smoother and more symmetrical, which could reduce noise caused by the detector and the spacecraft.
 In April 2020, the telescope began science operations.
-See below for the results.